NastiaFasova/Internet-Shop/README.md

 * [Authors](#authors)

 # <a name="purpose"></a>Project purpose
-This project is a simple version of internet-shop and.
+This project is a simple version of internet-shop.

 It reproduces the main functions and opportunities of online shopping.